Long Domains vs Short Ones: Does Your URL Affect Your Site’s SEO?

 Are you thinking about buying a domain name for your new business or website?
 Not sure if a long URL or a short one is better?
 How do URLs affect a website’s SEO, or search engine optimization?
 Can they help, or actually harm a site?

 We hear questions like this all the time.
 So to help you solve the long domain vs short argument, and decide what is best for your business, we created this page with information on URL length, exact match domains, SEO, keywords, and more.
 Read on to learn all about domain length and how it may impact the success of your website.
+You can also contact us online or call 888-601-5359 today for additional information!

 The Differences among Domain, Website, and URL